-You can also subscribe to Premium from $35 per month, $75 for three months, or $180 for 12 months.
+You can also subscribe to Premium from $35 per month, $75 for three months, $120 for six months, or $180 for 12 months.
 This gives you access to read receipts, so you won’t waste time wondering whether your potential match has read your messages, as well as activity reports, which show you how your potential match interacts with the app — and whether they’re likely to make the first move.

 Despite the expiration of bagels, the slow pace and infrequency of connecting with potential matches make it all too easy to be super-passive with the app, which can render it useless.
 However, if you prefer a slower pace, then Coffee Meets Bagel is appealing.